maddana/java_class/src/day1/day.md

 ## q2) Create array of addition and work on that array(create more than one obj using arrays )
 --> FILES--> Addition.java & main class( Arrayobj.java)

+## q4) Create a Employee class , which has got name and age
+--> Method to set the data  and display the data.
+--> Files(Employee and MainForEmployee)
+--> Again make for 3empliyees( Employee and EmployeeOb)